How to Deal with Road Debris

 When dealing with road debris, you should always respond calmly, patiently, and courteously.
 On the road, one bad decision or a lapse in judgement can quickly result in a disaster.
 Anticipating problems ahead of time can protect you as well as others on the road.
 To improve defensive driving, practice it daily.

-Think you or someone you know is need of Behind the Wheel Training?
+Think you or someone you know is in need of Behind the Wheel Training?
 Training Wheels is a Margate driving school specializing in teaching new teen drivers how to stay safe on the road.
 For more information on our lessons, please click here.

 Copyright: keantian / 123RF Stock Photo